Board of Directors

 As the sole shareholder, the Trust appoints the directors of Centralines to operate the company in the interests of consumers.

 The Board of Directors set the strategic direction, goals and policy for the operation of the company.
-The day-to-day operation of Centralines is the responsibility of the General Manager, Commercial who relies on the support of his experienced team of technical staff and specialist trades people.
+The day-to-day operation of Centralines is the responsibility of the General Manager who relies on the support of their experienced team of technical staff and specialist trades people.

 Directors’ profiles